Our History

 In Pennsylvania, the Implementation Committee understood that the most significant impact on forest sustainability was timber harvesting.
 Data indicated that only about 20% of harvesting decisions involved foresters working with landowners, meaning that 80% of harvesting decisions were being made with the advice of loggers.
 Consequently, the Implementation Committee worked intensely on developing basic training programs for loggers.

-A great deal of effort was invested into developing the Pennsylvania SFI Professional Timber Harvester Training Program.
-Training began in full force in 1997, after courses were developed and pilot tested during the two previous years.
+Pennsylvania’s SFI training began in full force in 1997, after courses were developed and pilot tested during the two previous years.
 Early on, the training program was very fluid as it continually grew and evolved.
-Five programs were initially developed and included 8-hour courses in Logging Safety, Environmental Logging, Advanced Environmental Logging and 4-hour courses in First Aid and Truck Safety.
+Five programs were initially developed and included courses in logging safety, environmental logging, sustainable forestry, business management, and first aid/CPR.
 Continuing Education courses were later included to further participants’ proficiency in specific areas and to keep them involved in the program.

 1996